Retirement

 not so fast.
 No sooner had I retired when my wife Sigrid changed the plan.

-friends as World Headquarters) hoping I would be inspired to be more productive.
+as World Headquarters) hoping I would be inspired to be more productive.

 I soon